snowplow-archive/snowplow.github.com/_posts/2017-01-09-snowplow-javascript-tracker-2.7.0.md

 It is now possible to set the lifetime of device/user cookies, or to disable them altogether, on tracker initialization.

 Previously these were always set to last for 2 years.
-Now y ou can configure them as documented [here][cookie-lifetime].
+Now you can configure them as documented [here][cookie-lifetime].

 <h2 id="elegant-optimizely-integration">5.
 More elegant Optimizely integration</h2>